Wednesday, 31 December 2008

 HOBBIES AND SPORTS Albert enjoyed riding horses and attending shooting events.

 Albert had a special interest in education and science and was the inspiration behind the Science Museum in London.
 His interest in applying science and art to manufacturing industry bore fruit in the 1851 Great Exhibition.
 The surplus of £186,000 that the Great Exhibition raised, resulted in a number of educational and cultural institutions.
-These included what would later be named the Victoria and Albert Museum and the Royal Albert Hall, which was originally conceived by him as a hall of art & sciences.
+These included what would later be named the Victoria and Albert Museum and the Royal Albert Hall, which was originally conceived by him as a hall of art and sciences.
+The latter was officially opened by Queen Victoria on March 29, 1871.

 SCIENCE AND MATHS: Albert was deeply interested in scientific advancements and technological innovations.
 He supported scientific research and exploration.